Does writing a personal statement scare you?

 The more time and effort you put into each personal statement you write, the better your chances are of getting accepted and receiving a scholarship.

 And if you are still unsure about how to write a personal statement for grad school, sign up for a free consultation.
-I will help you get started and give you strategies you can apply to writing a personal statement.
+I will help you get started and give you strategies you can apply to write a personal statement.
 Just fill out the contact me form on the contact page https://www.academicwritingsuccess.com/contact/

 Also, please share this post with anyone else you think could benefit from it.